-Museums and galleries, royal heritage, historic parkland and sweeping views: Greenwich is unique in London, combining world class visitor attractions with a calming sense of space and a village vibe.
+Museums and galleries, historic parks and pubs, sweeping views and superb shopping: Greenwich is unique in London, combining world class attractions with a charming village vibe.

 Take a hike through hilly Greenwich Park to the Royal Observatory, to travel through space and time.

 Commissioned by King Charles II, the site incorporates the Christopher Wren-designed Flamsteed House – historic home to Britain's Astronomers Royal – as well as London’s Planetarium.
 Stand astride the historic Prime Meridian Line, where east meets west, uncover the history of Greenwich Mean Time (GMT), and see clocks and timepieces that have changed the world.

 Enjoy a Thames cruise

 Ships like Cutty Sark were once a frequent sight on the River Thames, so why not journey from central London to Greenwich by boat?
 The trip on a Thames Clippers catamaran provides spectacular views of key London landmarks en route to Greenwich, including the Tower of London and Shakespeare’s Globe.
 The boat at Greenwich stops right outside Cutty Sark.

 Travel the world at the National Maritime Museum

 Discover epic stories of exploration and endeavour that have shaped our world today at the National Maritime Museum.

 Permanent galleries take visitors on a journey around the globe, from the diverse cultures of the Pacific to the changing climate of the Arctic and Antarctic.
 Temporary exhibitions take you even further: visit Astronomy Photographer of the Year for dazzling space photography.

 Grab a drink by the river